-- Add an additional westbound left turn lane on SR 9 creating dual left turn lanes with protected only signal phasing. - Add an additional northbound left turn lane on Windward Parkway creating dual left turn lanes with protected only signal phasing. - Add an additional eastbound through lane creating two through lanes on SR 9 and change the existing striping of the northbound right turn movement from free to yield to accommodate the additional eastbound through lane. - Change the northbound right turn phasing from free to permissive overlap phasing. - It should be noted that the ARC TIP includes a plan to widen SR 9 to 4 lanes by 2030.
+- Add an additional westbound left turn lane on SR 9 creating dual left turn lanes with protected only signal phasing. - Add an additional northbound left turn lane on Windward Parkway creating dual left turn lanes with protected only signal phasing. - Add an additional eastbound through lane creating two through lanes on SR 9 and change the existing striping of the northbound right turn movement from free to yield to accommodate the additional eastbound through lane. - Change the northbound right turn phasing from free to permissive overlap phasing.

+^{}It should be noted that the ARC TIP includes a plan to widen SR 9 to 4 lanes, which would likely negate the need for some or all of these recommendations.